PKU-ASAL/SeeWasm/README.md

 ```

 ## Example
-If we want to execute a program which does not requrie any extra arguments and input, the command should be:
+To execute a program that takes no extra arguments or input, use the following command:

 ```shell
 python3 launcher.py -f PATH_TO_WASM_BINARY -s
 ```

-If compilicated arguments are required, for example, a `base64` program whose `main` is like:
+If compilicated arguments are required, for example, a `base64` program with a `main` function like:

 ```c
 // main of base64